zaybournand/BrushUp/README.md

 2. For full features (AI generation, saving, community posts), create an account and log in.
 3. Access the backend directly at https://localhost:5001 (you might need to manually trust the certificate if prompted).

-NOTE: AI image generation runs on CPU in local development, expect it to take a few moments per image.
+NOTE: AI image generation runs on Apple Silicon's GPU (MPS) using Accelerate, typically taking moments per image.

 CONTACT:
 zaybournand@gmail.com